Welcome to Year 2A

 Spelling and Phonics

 Spellings will be set on a Monday for a weekly test on Friday.
 Children’s spellings can be found on Seesaw and on Spelling Shed.
 We will be using the Spelling Shed platform to support learning this year.
 The spellings are based on patterns that we have investigated in class during phonics and No-Nonsense spellings lessons; children should be encouraged to observe how the pattern fits into the word to help them remember it.

 Spellings are best worked on little and often: 5 or 10 minutes every day is more beneficial than one long session.
 It is also very helpful if you can encourage your child to apply the spellings in context by writing a few sentences using these words and, of course, using new or unfamiliar words in conversation.
 We welcome your support in helping your child to learn the spelling rules.

 Below are some phonics game websites that can act as a fun and engaging way to support reading and spelling in addition to the main websites above.

-In Maths this term we will be developing children’s skills in multiplication and division, using this knowledge to solve an array of problems using apparatus and pictures to solve problems and develop understanding in this area.
+In Maths this term we will be developing children’s skills statistics and fractions, using this knowledge to solve an array of problems using apparatus and pictures to solve problems and develop understanding in this area.
 Children will be doing arithmetic focusing on counting skills and then using this to help understand how to solve mental arithmetic problems.
 A key focus area will be to challenge children to apply the skills learnt to gain a deeper understanding of the application of mathematical concepts in the real world.